BarraudRm/pyHeat/README.md

 It is possible to run multiple simulation with various parameter values (see main.py)

-For sensitivity analysis it would be wise to create a class Parameter, with on top of value and unit, a range and a pdf law
+For sensitivity analysis it would be nice to create a class Parameter, with on top of value and unit, a range and a pdf law

 ## structure of the project